 11. You save money

-If you’ve ever tried cutting out snacks from your budget, then you already understand how difficult it is to live within a certain amount each month.
-With IF, you simply eliminate unnecessary expenses.
+If you’ve ever tried cutting out snacks from your budget, you already understand how difficult it is to live within a certain amount each month.
+With IF, you eliminate unnecessary expenses.

 12. You improve health